-This service capability retrieves the devices for a Service Subscription for the specified filter criteria and maps to the RETRIEVE procedure for the <nodeInfo> resource.
+This service capability retrieves the devices for a M2M Service Subscription for the specified filter criteria and maps to the RETRIEVE procedure for the <nodeInfo> resource.

-6.9.11.1 addApplicationsToServiceSubscription
+6.9.2.10 addApplicationsToServiceSubscription

-This service capability provides the ability to add M2M Applications (App-ID) to an existing Service Subscription.
-This service capability shall be restricted to the Msc and Mca reference points.
+This service capability provides the ability to add M2M Applications (App-ID) to an existing M2M Service Subscription.
+This service capability shall be restricted to the Msc and Mca Reference Points.